5 Ways to Recover Fast After a Hard Swim Practice

 It’s the habit of managing your recovery from training.

-Staying ahead of your recovery needs means that you get worn down less, are less likely to get injured, and because you are able to bounce back faster and sooner, your future workouts will also be extra awesomer.
+Staying ahead of your recovery needs means that you get worn down less, are less likely to get injured, and because you can bounce back faster and sooner, your future workouts will also be extra awesomer.

 Here are 5 ways to kick-start your recovery after your swim practice so that you can spend less time limping around and more time whopping the competition: